Snoop Dogg Shoots Donald Trump In Music Video, But Some Praise It

 “The video takes place in a world populated by clowns ― actor Michael Rapaport among them ― but offers a striking commentary on the current president and police brutality.
 At one point, Snoop confronts a clown dressed in the likeness of Donald Trump and points a gun at him.
 The Trump clown ends up in chains next to a weed-smoking Snoop and his posse, including a Harley Quinn look-alike.”

-The article doesn’t mention that Snoop mock assassinates Trump.
+The article doesn’t mention that Snoop mock-assassinates Trump.
 It’s something the commenters after the article certainly notice.

 “The video also depicts violence and more importantly violence against the president of the United States.
 But i know you don’t want to report this story using that narrative.
 Just call it clownery.
 Another media source called it a satire.
 You people are a joke,” says Hannibal Pain.